Roman Hryhorchuk: Coaching career

 In his coaching career, he was a successful manager in Latvia with Ventspils winning the Latvian championship three times from 2006 to 2008 as well as the Latvian Cup in 2005 and 2007.

 During the 2009–10 Ukrainian Premier League season, Hryhorchuk was hired by Metalurh Zaporizhzhia.
 He stayed in that position only until the end of the season, though.

 On 16 November 2010, Hryhorchuk was appointed as the manager of Chornomorets Odesa.
 He brought the club back into the Ukrainian Premier League after his 1st season in charge.

 On 4 March 2012 his team won 1–0 against FC Illichivets Mariupol and couple of weeks later defeated Vorskla Poltava.

 A year later Chornomorets won another 1-0 match against Metallurg Donetsk which made it possible for it to appear at the Ukrainian Cup by May of the same year.
 On 23 August 2013 his team played against KF Skënderbeu Korçë.

 Hryhorchuk was appointed manager of Azerbaijan Premier League side Gabala on 21 December 2014, on an 18-month contract.
 On 20 December 2015, Hryhorchuk extended his Gabala contract for another season, until the end of the 2016–17 season.

 Following defeat to Keşla in the 2017–18 Azerbaijan Cup final, Hryhorchuk left Gabala after his contract was not extended.

 Roman Hryhorchuk was the first Gabala coach in the club's history to lead the team to group stages of UEFA Europa League two consecutive seasons.
 In their European campaigns, Gabala achieved wins over teams such as Panathinaikos, LOSC Lille, and Maribor.

 On 1 June 2018, Astana announced Hryhorchuk as their new manager.
 On 13 January 2020, Hryhorchuk left Astana by mutual consent.

 In his first year, Hryhorchuk took Astana to group stage of Europa League where they competed with Dynamo Kyiv, Rennes and Jablonec.
 In his second season in charge, Astana again reached the group stages of Europa League, where they achieved a 2–1 home win over Manchester United.

 On 5 September 2020, he was hired by Belarusian club Shakhtyor Soligorsk.

 On 26 June 2024 Hryhorchuk signed a 2-year contract with Azerbaijan Premier League club Neftçi, becoming the club's head coach.
 On 7 October 2024 his contract with the club was terminated by mutual agreement.
 Under his leadership, Neftçi played in 9 rounds of the Azerbaijani Premier League, recording 5 draws and 4 losses.

 In December 2024, Roman Hryhorchuk returned to Ukraine and headed FC LNZ Cherkasy.
 After the end of the 2024–25 season, Hryhorchuk left the club.

+On January 14, 2026, Hryhorchuk was appointed head coach of Chornomorets Odesa for the third time in his career.